tginick/tolu/README.md

 A scripting language and VM built on the JVM

 ## Name
-Lua in Portuguese means "moon," but in Polynesian languages, it means "two."
+In Portuguese, Lua means "moon," but in Polynesian languages, Lua means "two."
 Tolu simply means "three" in those languages.
 I was playing around with Lua before I had the weird urge to see how hard it'd be to create my own script language (spoiler alert: it's quite difficult)

 ## About